InnovativeCoder/Innovative-Hacktober/random-word/README.md

 ## How to run
+#### NOOOOOOO what are you doing??????
+This ain't your browser html, this is node.js.
 This app uses [electronjs](https://electronjs.org/), to run html that supports Node Js.
 Oh yeah!
 So to run this go to the parent directory of the repository and then run these commands: Same for Windows, Mac and Linux:
 ```
 cd random-words